The other day, we explained how dangerous it can be if you buy just any lube.

 - Paraben-free – Parabens are a common preservative but can be irritable to some women

-- Stimulating – Designed to increase sensation for both partners; contains active ingredients like menthol or pepper that increases blood flood and awakens nerve endings
+- Stimulating – Designed to increase sensation for both partners; contains active ingredients like menthol or pepper that increase blood flood and awakens nerve endings

-- Carrageenan – A seaweed that adds extra slipperiness as well as heals & repairs vaginal tissue, sooths & relieves vaginal dryness and adds more moisture
+- Carrageenan – A seaweed that adds extra slipperiness as well as heals & repairs vaginal tissue, soothes & relieves vaginal dryness and adds more moisture

 - Anal – Thicker lubricant that stays on the skin longer providing a more comfortable feeling by reducing friction & sensation